Wooly-AI/docs/docs/Quick Start/Running The Wooly Controller.md

 - A host machine/VM to run the controller on.
 No GPU required.
 - Docker or Kubernetes to run the controller in.
-- Running Client and Server.
+- Running Wooly Client and Wooly Server.

 ## Setup